 Artist Statement

-When beginning to bring a work of sculptural art to fruition, especially any artwork with an historical context, I find that I need to d o a fair amount of research on the subject.
+When beginning to bring a work of sculptural art to fruition, especially any artwork with an historical context, I find that I need to do a fair amount of research on the subject.
 This helps me flesh out the ideas I have in mind for composition and emotions that I'm trying to convey through the piece.
 Much of the time I'll begin with rough sketches, trying to capture a feeling or characteristics of the subject.
 Sometimes I'll start working directly in clay creating a small-scale maquette in finding my way to sculptural form.

-What I hope t o eventually convey with this sculpture is the sense of Robert Louis Stevenson, the man, the happy wanderer, the poet and the master spinner of yarns and tales of adventure.
+What I hope to eventually convey with this sculpture is the sense of Robert Louis Stevenson, the man, the happy wanderer, the poet and the master spinner of yarns and tales of adventure.
 His life, though short, was lived to the fullest and without reserve.

 -Garr Ugalde